 - Permanent recording of internal protection relay operands and calculations in Sequence of Events (SOE) and Fault records

-- Have fairly Long lifetime and simplified maintenance.
+- Have a fairly long lifetime and simplified maintenance

 DFRs have been extensively used:

 - For substation distributed digital fault recording

 - For monitoring of system protection performance

 - As components in larger enterprise wide fault and disturbance recording systems